-- Critically understand the idea of social development - Examine the process of social development - Identify the developmental needs and prepare appropriate response - Develop skills necessary for development interventions.
+- Critically understand the idea of social development - Examine the process of social development - Identify the developmental needs of the society and prepare appropriate response - Develop skills necessary for development interventions.

-The aim of this paper is to build among the students a critical understanding of developmental discourse from the perspective of social work.
-It provides a nuanced analysis of the contemporary challenges to the developmental practices and equips the students with meaningful interventions.
+The course will instill among the students a critical understanding of developmental discourse from the perspective of social work.
+It provides a nuanced analysis of the contemporary challenges to developmental practices and equips the students with the skills for meaningful interventions.

-Unit no. Unit title Contents Credit point I Concept of Social Development Social development: concept and context Socio-economic formations: Feudalism, Capitalism, Socialism, Communism Development across the world Indicators of social development 1 П Theories of Development Theories of modernization Development in developing nations: Dependency theory, World system perspective Neo-liberalism Market, state and development 1 III Social Development in India Development in India: A historical overview Equality, growth and development Poverty in India Development and the marginalized sections of the society 1 IV Globalization and Concept of globalization Impact of globalization on development Globalization and its discontent 1
+Unit no. Unit title Contents Credit point I Concept of Social Development Social development: concept and scope Socio-economic formations: feudalism, capitalism, socialism, communism Development across the world Indicators of social development 1 П Theories of Development Theories of modernization Dependency theory World system perspective Neo-liberalism 1 III Social Development in India Development in India: a historical overview Equality, growth and development Poverty in India Development and the marginalized sections of the society 1

-Development Resistance to globalization

-Development Free market and development

-V and its Politics Development and international financial institutions 1

-Politics of developmental aid 1

-Capitalism and crisis

-Development: Sustainability and development

-Approaches Development and environment

-VI and Right-based development 1

-Interventions Civil society and development
+IV Globalization and Development Concept of globalization Impact of globalization on development Globalization and its discontent Resistance to globalization 1 V Development and its participants Market, state and development Development and international financial institutions Developmental aid Capitalism and crisis 1 VI Development: Approaches and Interventions Sustainability and development Development and its impact on environment Right-based development Civil society in development discourse 1

 - Black, J.K.
-(1991) Development in Theory and Practice: Bridging the Gap.
-Boulder: West view Press. - Caporaso, J. and Levine, D.(1992).
+(1991).
+Development in Theory and Practice: Bridging the Gap.
+Boulder: West view Press. - Caporaso, J. and Levine, D. (1992).
 Theories of Political Economy.
-Cambridge University Press: United Kingdom. - Corrigan, P.& Leonard, P.(1978), Social Work Practice under Capitalism.
-London: McMillan. - Harrison, D. (1988)The Sociology of Modernization and Development.
+Cambridge University Press: United Kingdom. - Corrigan, P.& Leonard, P. (1978).
+Social Work Practice under Capitalism.
+London: McMillan. - Harrison, D. (1988).
+The Sociology of Modernization and Development.
 London: Routledge. - Hayami, Y and Godo, Y (2006).
-Development Economics (Third edition), OUP (Indian Edition) - Oommen, T. K., (2004): Nation, Civil Society and Social Movements: Essays in Political Sociology, Sage: New Delhi - Samir, A(1976).
+Development Economics (Third edition), OUP (Indian Edition) - Oommen, T. K., (2004).
+Nation, Civil Society and Social Movements: Essays in Political Sociology, Sage: New Delhi - Samir, A. (1976).
 Development: An Essay on the Social Information of Peripheral Capitalism.
-Sussex: The Harvester Press. - Sen, A (1999), Development as Freedom, India: Oxford University Press
+Sussex: The Harvester Press. - Sen, A. (1999).
+Development as Freedom, India: Oxford University Press